Montana Hiking, Nature January 25, 2022

 3. Grinnell Lake Trail

-There’s no better way to end a summer than by hiking one of Glacier’s most popular trails.
+There’s no better way to end the summer season in Montana than by hiking one of Glacier’s most popular trails.
 There are two ways to access this beautiful hike, the first of which being by boat.
 If you take a historic boat across Swiftcurrent and Josephine Lake, you’ll save yourself a few miles (make a reservation first).
 But if you begin your hike from the Many Glacier Hotel, there’s a lot more to see.
+Read more about this epic hike on

 4. The Highline Trail